Buddy Roemer

 Charles Elson "Buddy" Roemer III (October 4, 1943 – May 17, 2021) was an American politician, investor, and banker who served as the 52nd governor of Louisiana from 1988 to 1992, and as a member of the United States House of Representatives from 1981 to 1988.
 In March 1991, while serving as governor, Roemer switched affiliation from the Democratic Party to the Republican Party.

 Roemer was a candidate for the presidential nominations of the Republican Party and the Reform Party in 2012.
 He withdrew from those contests and sought the 2012 Americans Elect presidential nomination until that group announced it would not field a candidate in 2012 because no candidate reached the required minimum threshold of support to be listed on its ballot.
 Roemer eventually endorsed Libertarian Gary Johnson, former governor of New Mexico, for president in the 2012 general election.

 Roemer served on the Advisory Council of Represent.Us, a nonpartisan anti-corruption organization.

 Early life, education, and early career

 Buddy Roemer was born on October 4, 1943, in Shreveport, the son of Charles Elson "Budgie" Roemer, II (1923–2012) and the former Adeline McDade (1923–2016).
-Roemer's maternal grandfather, Ross McDade, married a sister of the maternal grandmother of James C. Gardner, a former mayor of Shreveport.
-Gardner knew Roemer's grandfather as "Uncle Ross".
-McDade's wife died, and he remarried, from which union came Adeline Roemer.
-Roemer and Gardner were not close politically.

 Roemer was reared on the family's Scopena plantation near Bossier City.
 He attended public schools and graduated in 1960 as valedictorian of Bossier High School.
 In 1964, he graduated from Harvard University with a Bachelor of Arts degree in economics.
 In 1967, he received an MBA in finance from Harvard Business School.

 Following college, Roemer returned to Louisiana to work in his father's computer business and later founded two banks.
 He was elected in 1972 as a delegate to the Louisiana Constitutional Convention held in 1973.
-Among the Shreveport-area delegates who served with Roemer was his future gubernatorial advisor Robert G. Pugh, future U.S. District Judge Tom Stagg, and former Louisiana State Representative Frank Fulco.

-Roemer's father had been in 1971 the campaign manager for Edwin Edwards and became commissioner of administration during Edwards' first term as governor.
-Buddy Roemer worked on the Edwards campaign as a regional leader and later started a political consulting firm.